MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/tables/row-action.md

 ms.date: 09/25/2017
 ---

-# Working with Row Actions
+# Working with Row Actions in Xamarin.iOS

 _This guide demonstrates how to create custom swipe actions for table rows with UISwipeActionsConfiguration or UITableViewRowAction_